ppy/osu-wiki/news/2021/2021-06-20-mappers-report-may.md

 As always, should you have any spicy details anything mapping or modding related, be it guides, podcasts or videos, please let us know!
 We would love to touch upon them in the next issue of Mappers' Report, and we can't do that if we don't know about them.

-You can either directly contact [Feerum](https://osu.ppy.sh/users/4815717) or drop by in the `#mappers-report` channel on the [osu! community Discord server](https://discord.gg/0Vxo9AsejDkGlk3H).
+You can either directly contact ::Feerum::{ user-id=4815717 } or drop by in the `#mappers-report` channel on the [osu! community Discord server](https://discord.gg/0Vxo9AsejDkGlk3H).
 Hope to see you there soon!

 Thank you for reading, stay safe and healthy!